headforwards-spd/headforwards-website/src/pages/design-pages/map-heading-heading-description-this-is-a-heading-split-into-two-columns-true.md

 ---
-templateKey: 'design-page'
+templateKey: design-page
-title:
+components:
-  Split into two columns: true
+  - Split into two columns: true
     description: This is a heading
     heading: Heading
+    type: title
 ---